CSejersen/Dotfiles/README.md

+How to use example:

+  config status
+  config add .vimrc
+  config commit -m "Add vimrc"
+  config push

-#Installing dotfiles onto a new system:
+Installing dotfiles onto a new system:

 Prior to the installation make sure to commit the alias to your .bashrc or .zsh: